zhangbsn-gt/developer.gov.sg/collections/_communities/events/stack-2020/digital-solutions-in-the-covid-19-response-singapore.md

 ### Overview
-“Every second or every minute of delay means an additional second or additional minute where the virus can transmit to someone else,” said Associate Professor Vernon Lee, Director at the Ministry of Health, at the STACK2020 Conference.
+“Every second or every minute of delay means an additional second or additional minute where the virus can transmit to someone else,” said Associate Professor Vernon Lee, Director at the Ministry of Health, at the STACK 2020 Conference.
 He stressed the importance of utilising digital solutions to contain the spread of COVID-19 in Singapore.

 Singapore’s COVID-19 strategy was premised on four different building blocks; prevention, detection, care and containment.
 Digital tools were implemented